John Marshall Tanner

 "...they don't put towns in jail.
 They probably should, but they don't."

-A sort of spin on the old Perry Mason/Scott Jordan bit about the lawyer who thinks he's a private eye.
+A sort of edgier spin on the old Perry Mason/Scott Jordan bit about the lawyer who thinks he's a private eye.
 JOHN MARSHALL "MARSH" TANNER is a San Francisco private eye who, technically, is still a lawyer.
 But he just doesn't practise anymore, having quit after "the judicial system's persecution unto death of one of (his) less resilient clients."

 But Marsh's true literary antecedent isn't Mason or Jordan or any of that ilk.
 Truth to tell, he owes a lot more to Eeyore, A.A.
-Milne's fatalistic stuffed donkey with the tail problem (see Winnie the Pooh).
+Milne's fatalistic stuffed donkey with the tail problem (cf. Winnie the Pooh).
 Marsh is a loner, almost a recluse.
 He's middle-aged and single, and painfully aware of both facts.
 He seems to be working his way to achieving full-curmudgeon status, albeit in the political left division.
 And his gloom'n'doom isn't helped by a profession he feels "traffics in misery."
 When he's not out doing his job, he prefers to stay at home, reading, listening to music or watching sports on television, a drink and a bag of Oreos by his side.
 He occasionally heads out to his favourite watering hole, but he maintains he's a drinking man, not a drunk.
 One of his few friends that he still keeps in touch with is Charlie Sleet, a cop.

 Marsh was born in the Midwest, but came to San Francisco to attend college, and eventually law school.
 After he quit practising law, an older eye, Harry Springer, took Marsh under his wing and showed him the ropes.
 Marsh set up shop on his own, above an antique store on Hotaling Place, complete with a secretary, Peggy (just like Mannix's secretary, a point Tanner remarks upon) Nettleton that he seems to worship from afar.

 Author Greenleaf, like Tanner a transplanted midwesterner and former lawyer, attended law school at U. C. Berkeley and served a year at Fort Ord, on the Monterey Peninsula.
 Despite his ambivalence about his military experience, he enjoyed the area so much that he returned in 1970, to practice law in Monterey.
 But "after three years of practice on the peninsula, and three more in San Francisco," he confessed in Mystery Readers Journal, "I was more than eager to abandon the law and try my hand at writing fiction."

 Readers looking for a continuation of Ross Macdonald's angst-ridden Lew Archer tales would be well-advised to check this series out.
 In Greenleaf's own words, "What I hoped to do was write about the Bay Area in the way Ross Macdonald wrote about Southern California."
 Greenleaf's attempt to seek alternatives to murder as the engine for his novels, has added considerable depth to them, and they often pack an emotional and moral wallop.
-Death Bed, in particular, has always struck me as one of the most powerful PI novels I've read, and the murderer's M.O. is one of the nastiest imaginable.
+Death Bed, in particular, has always struck me as one of the most powerful P.I. novels I've read, and the murderer's M.O. is one of the nastiest imaginable.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |